-The following tables provide a description of specified characteristics of the initial trust student loans as of the statistical cutoff date.
-The aggregate outstanding principal balance of the initial trust student loans in each of the following tables includes the principal balance due from borrowers, plus accrued interest to be capitalized of \$2,848,149 as of the statistical cutoff date.
+The following tables provide a description of specified characteristics of the trust student loans as of September 4, 2006, which is the statistical cutoff date.
+The aggregate outstanding principal balance of the trust student loans in each of the following tables includes the principal balance due from borrowers, plus accrued interest of \$56,527,134 as of the statistical cutoff date to be capitalized upon commencement of repayment.

-The distribution by weighted average interest rate applicable to the initial trust student loans on any date following the statistical cutoff date may vary significantly from the information shown in the following tables as a result of variations in the effective rates of interest applicable to the initial trust student loans and in rates of principal reduction.
-Moreover, the information below about the weighted average remaining term to maturity of the initial trust student loans as of the statistical cutoff date may vary significantly from the actual term to maturity of any of the initial trust student loans as a result of prepayments or the granting of deferral and forbearance periods.
+The distribution by interest rates applicable to the trust student loans on any date following the statistical cutoff date may vary significantly from that in the following tables as a result of variations in the rates of interest applicable to the trust student loans.
+Moreover, the information below about the remaining terms to scheduled maturity of the trust student loans as of the statistical cutoff date may vary significantly from the actual terms to maturity of the trust student loans as a result of defaults or prepayments or of the granting of deferment and forbearance periods.